Vic-F-Tech/osTicket-Project/README.md

 <br />

-<h2>Updating a mock ticket in osTicket</h2>
+<h2>Updating the ticket to provide more accurate information</h2>

 <p>
   <img src="https://github.com/user-attachments/assets/a29cb540-8fae-4da4-9f28-7ec2eea9334a" height="80%" width="80%">
 </p>
-<p>To update a mock tikcet in osTicket that an end user created, you first will need to go to the agent login page on osTicket.
+<p>To update a mock ticket in osTicket that an end user created, you first will need to go to the agent login page on osTicket.
 Enter your login credentials and press enter.</p> <br/>

 <p>
   <img src="https://github.com/user-attachments/assets/786ec090-2827-4888-868d-c8bf5b0b3673" height="80%" width="80%">